werf/werf/docs/pages/documentation/advanced/supported_container_registries.md

 ## Docker Authorization

-werf commands do not perform authorization and use the predefined _docker config_ to work with the Docker registry.
+werf commands do not perform authorization and use the predefined _docker config_ to work with the container registry.
 _Docker config_ is a directory with the authorization data for registries and other settings.
 By default, werf uses the same _docker config_ as the Docker utility: `~/.docker`.
 The Docker config directory can be redefined by setting a `--docker-config` option, `$DOCKER_CONFIG`, or `$WERF_DOCKER_CONFIG` environment variables.